Name:

 1. How many moles of fluorine gas are required to react with each mole of elemental sulfur?

 2. If you have 12 mol of fluorine gas and 2 mol elemental sulfur then how many moles of sulfur hexafluoride can you make?
-If any reactants are leftover give the amount of each that did not react.
+If any reactants are leftover give the amount of each in moles that did not react.

 3. If you have 2.4 mol of fluorine gas and 0.05 mol elemental sulfur then how many moles of sulfur hexafluoride can you make?
-If any reactants are leftover give the amount of each that did not react.
+If any reactants are leftover give the amount of each in moles that did not react.

 5. You have 384.8 g of elemental sulfur.
 If you have more than enough fluorine gas to react with all of the sulfur then how many grams of sulfur hexafluoride can you make?

-Last Updated: Dec 16, 2007 Home
+Last Updated: Jun 08, 2021 Home